wieldlabs/.github/SECURITY.md

 ## Contact

-If you have any questions about the bug bounty program, please contact us at gm@wield.xyz.
+If you have any questions about the bug bounty program, please contact us at security@wield.xyz.

 Thank you for helping us keep Wield Labs secure!